MattPereira/contra-costa-golf-club/README.md

 **Skins Game**
   * Hole-by-hole competition
   * Subtracts one stroke for the most difficult player handicap ÷ 2 holes for each golfer
-  * If two ore more players tie for the lowest hole score, no winner for that hole
+  * If two or more players tie for the lowest hole score, no winner for that hole
   * Variable number of winners per tournament depending on adjusted scores

 ## Database Schema